[Author’s note: Its graduation week here in Madison, WI. This post is for all of the thousands of students getting their diplomas. Congrats!]

 Then you review what you’ve written and panic.

 How am I going to get in shape?
 How am I going to get the money?
-What will my friends say?
+How will my friends react?

 The more obstacles you list off, the more your vision seems impossible.
 Even embarrassing.
 Frustrated, you delete what you’ve written.
 You may think you’ve wasted your time, but you’re on the right path.
 An exciting, inspiring vision, something that is worth busting your ass to achieve, requires both honesty and courage.